Young witnesses to George Floyd’s death testify they felt helpless as they watched him die and feared Derek Chauvin

 “(Chauvin) just stared at us, looked at us.
 He had like this cold look, heartless.
 He didn’t care.
 It seemed as if he didn’t care what we were saying,” Frazier testified.

 As the crowd became more emotional and yelled louder for the officers to check on Floyd, Chauvin reached for his mace, and two of the girls recalled feeling “scared” at what the officer might do.
-“I felt like I was in danger when he did that,” Frazier told the jury, as several looked toward her sympathetically.
+“I felt like I was in danger when he did that,” Frazier told the jurors, as several looked toward her sympathetically.
 “I felt threatened.”

-A few seconds later, prosecutors asked her to identify Chauvin, who stood and removed his face mask so that Frazier could see him.
+A few seconds later, prosecutors asked her to identify Chauvin, who stood and removed his mask so that Frazier could see him.
 The former officer, who looked uncomfortable, briefly glanced her way before taking his seat again.
 Frazier, in a choked voice barely above a whisper, described him at one point as “the officer that was kneeling on George Floyd’s neck.”

-Later, Hansen, in emotional and sometimes tearful testimony, described how she came across the scene and became concerned when she saw Floyd unresponsive and with three officers atop him.
+Later, Hansen described how she became concerned when she saw Floyd unresponsive with three officers atop him.
 Floyd’s face looked “puffy and swollen, which would happen if you are putting a grown man’s weight on someone’s neck,” she said.
 She also recalled seeing what looked like fluid coming from his body and how it reminded her of patients who “release their bladder when they die.”

 She recalled trying to intervene and being pushed back by Thao, who expressed skepticism that she was really a firefighter.
 She said Chauvin ignored her pleas and kept his knee on Floyd’s neck.
 “In my memory, he had his hand in his pocket,” she said.
 “He looked so comfortable.”